Ayanbhattachary/bitcoin-exchange-app/README.md

 This app allows users to:

 - Swap between BTC and USD (buy/sell)
-- View real-time exchange rate (can be static or from API)
+- View real-time exchange rate (Used an opensource APi for now)
-- Input amount in one currency and auto-calculate the other
+- Input the amount in one currency and auto-calculate the other
 - Confirm transactions with success feedback

 ## Component Structure